 New drivers will qualify for lower rates when they have completed an accredited driving course.

 If you drive a car that is less likely to be stolen this will impact your rates in a positive way.
 A 2018 news article, citing a report by the Insurance Bureau of Canada, reported that auto theft is up 6 per cent across Canada.
 Ontario’s rate was 15 per cent.
 At the top of the list of most stolen vehicles were Ford F-series pickup trucks and high-end SUVs.

 If you are now driving your car less than you used, this will help to drive down your car insurance costs.
 Moving to another city or neighborhood can also mean lower insurance rates.
 Also, if you used your car for work and no long do so, this can help to lower your insurance costs.

 If you have multiple policies with one insurance company this will help to lower your rates.
 Bringing your home and car policies and/or additional policies together helps you to save.
 It can also make it easier to manage your insurance with aligned renewal dates.

-If you are able to exclude high-risk drivers from your policy – meaning they don’t drive your vehicle – this can help to lower your rates.
+If you are able to exclude a non-standard driver from your policy - meaning they don’t drive your vehicle – this can help to lower your rates.
 Ask our brokers for more details.
 We are here to help.

 In some cases, full pay is better than paying in installments.

 Our team is all over the effort to get you the insurance you need at the best price possible.
 We want to be clear though that the cheapest insurance is not always the best.
 The right coverage matters.